 Egan’s Church Restorations offer many products and services for your repair project regardless of whether it is a simple church renovation or a more detailed restoration.
 Below is more information about our process.

 “Church Restoration’ generally means to “bring back” the church or temple to it’s original design.
 Regardless of whether you are planning a major project or just trying to restore a small feature of your worship site, the first step is for our trained expert, Robert Egan, to visit with you and listen to your needs and concerns.
 After developing a good understanding of your goals, Bob Egan will then study your site and take necessary measurements and study existing conditions.

 Our 4 Step Church Restoration & Renovation Process

-Above: St Lazarus – St Joseph Church had many concerns.
-The main problem was water leaks damaging the sanctuary carpeting and plaster damage on the walls.
+Above: St James Episcopal Church had many concerns.
+The main problem was water leaks damaging the sanctuary, chancel and narthex plaster and paint.
 Egan Church Restorations were hired to assist the parish with restoring all the damaged materials and repainting the church.

 Step 4.
 Our team then repaired the water damaged plaster and repainted the entire interior.